how to start an online retail business

 Step 4: Decide Which Platform to Use

-To be fair, there are many eCommerce platforms that can be used as a basis for your future online retail website.
+To be fair, many eCommerce platforms can be used as a basis for your future online retail website.

 Some of the most popular platforms that you can consider include: